 Then John testified, "I saw the Spirit descending like a dove from heaven, and it remained on him.
 (John 1:32 NET)

 Nevertheless, God chose to descend like a gentle, innocent, and vulnerable dove for a reason (Matthew 10:16).
-How many know that God never says or does anything without a reason?
+How many know that God never says or does anything without reason?
 That is, whenever God says or does anything… school is in session!
 Amen.
 Consequently, let us see what God the Holy Spirit (1) is teaching us through descending “like a dove.”

-A dove has nine main feathers on each of the two wings which are utilized to provide lift and propel it forward.
+A dove has nine main feathers on each of the two wings utilized to lift and propel it forward.
 It also has five main tail feathers that act as a rudder to guide the dove in flight.
 The feathers of a dove are also unique in that they curl up and instead of down like other birds.
 Let us explore each of these characteristics of the dove.